13 easy mental health practices to help you stay positive in 2021

 Take a break from your screen and pick up that book you’ve been trying to finish for the last 3 months.

 Cook a meal for yourself (instant noodles don’t count).
-Stroll around your neighbourhood with your dog and really take in your surroundings, be in the moment, says Bhatia.
+Stroll around your apartment, go downstairs and get some fresh air with your dog and really take in your surroundings, be in the moment, says Bhatia.

 Alone time really means thinking about yourself.
 “It can be a time for introspection too,” she says.
 You’re being mindful of your own needs, make yourself a priority in your life.
-Taking a spa day, treating yourself to a head massage and mani-pedi also count as simple mental health practices.
+Organise an at-home spa day, treat yourself to a head massage and mani-pedi also count as simple mental health practices.

 4. Addressing burnout